-We’ve all heard innumerable references to the “mind, body, soul and spirit.”
+The Mind, Body, Soul, and Spirit Connection: What it Means in Addiction Treatment.
+We’ve all heard innumerable references to the “mind, body, soul, and spirit.”
 If you’ve ever sought a holistic approach to health and wellness, you’ve surely come across this phrase.
 To a certain extent, we know that this describes the different aspects of a human being, but when we really stop to think about it, do we know what it means?

 Our bodies are the physical aspect of our human form.
-Amazingly, they consists of almost 50 trillion cells that communicate, interact and organize to form our tissues, nerves, bones and organs.
+Amazingly, they consist of almost 50 trillion cells that communicate, interact, and organize to form our tissues, nerves, bones, and organs.
 The body expresses itself in the language of matter, atoms, particles, and molecules.

 Our minds are the mental and emotional aspects of ourselves.
-They processes thoughts, ideas, feelings and emotions.
+They process thoughts, ideas, feelings, and emotions.
 The mind is consciousness, memory, and imagination.

 Learn about how we heal the mind in addiction recovery.